apache/activemq-website/src/components/classic/documentation/mqtt.md

 ### Keep Alive

 When a client connects, it will send a keep-alive duration, usually defaulting to 10s.
-ActiveMQ Classic will honor the keep-alive duration by setting up an Inactivity Monitor that allows a grace period of 1.5 * duration.
+ActiveMQ will honor the keep-alive duration by setting up an Inactivity Monitor that allows a grace period of 1.5 * duration.
 After that grace period duration elapses a connection could be closed if there is no activity.
 A broker receiving a PINGREQ and sending PINGRESP is considered activity to keep the connection opened.

-If a client sends a keep-alive value of 0, ActiveMQ Classic will not set up an [Inactivity Monitor](activemq-inactivitymonitor) and connections will not be auto-shutdown due to inactivity.
+If a client sends a keep-alive value of 0, ActiveMQ will not set up an [Inactivity Monitor](activemq-inactivitymonitor) and connections will not be auto-shutdown due to inactivity.
 This however can lead to potentially leaky connections, so a default keep alive can be set on the server side (by an admin, for example) to not allow inactive connections to hang.
 This default keep alive would only be used if specified and if the client requests a keep-alive value of 0.
 The unit for the keep-alive value is milliseconds.

 To enable a default, server-side MQTT keep alive:
 ```